-The latest forecasts estimate that the ride-hailing companies will complete 24 billion rides in 2018 with 50% annual growth.
+The latest analyst estimates are that the ride-hailing companies completed 28 billion rides in 2019 with 27% annual growth.
 In this article, I’ve listed the latest moves of the biggest car manufacturers and some other major players in this field.

 - Didi Chuxing: 7 billion rides in 2017